 All new pilots must complete the two training flights in the set locations.
 They must receive 100 per cent ratings to be promoted.
 Pilots must complete at least one flight every 3 months to remain active, but the airline encourages pilots to undertake more flights as this is only a minimum.
 Pilots who do not undertake at least one flight in three months will be demoted to training and must complete the training flights again to become active members.

 The last thing we are asking from all pilots, is to have fun.
 We are glad to have you here with us at Bvi Virtual.
 We intend to create a fun network of flights for any blind pilot to fly.
 As such, we purchase many different types of planes, and spread them around the world from Europe to North America and Canada, with room for further expansions.
-We aim to bring monthly events to you in the future, and ask that you work to enjoy yourselves as well as to benefit the airline.
-Note: the airline reserves it's right to remove members from fs airlines if they do not follow this code of conduct.
+We aim to bring monthly events to you, and ask that you work to enjoy yourselves as well as to benefit the airline.

 If you wish to use our new safety videos and boarding music in PACx, Self loading cargo or simply to add immersion through an audio player of your choice, download at the following link.
 BVI Virtual audio download.